 “That’s the rumor,” Emerson shot back.

-The appearance of Jennings at the open side door of the satellite van brought an end to the good natured banter Cardosa and Emerson were enjoying.
-“Are you guys ready for my sit down with Colonel Devin?”
+The appearance of Jennings at the open side door of the satellite van brought an end to the good-natured banter Cardosa and Emerson were enjoying.
+“Are you guys ready for my sit-down with Colonel Devin?”

 As one, Cardosa and Emerson shot each other a questioning glance before Cardosa turned toward Jennings and asked the young intern the question that was running through both their minds.
-“What sit down?”
+“What sit-down?”

 “Oh!
 Didn’t I tell you?
-While I was having breakfast the Colonel stopped by my table and asked if we would be interest in hearing his views on the latest developments.”
+While I was having breakfast, the Colonel stopped by my table and asked if we would be interested in hearing his views on the latest developments.”

-The idea of asking Jennings if she had informed Porter of this before she had departed would have been a waste of time, Cardosa concluded.
+Cardosa concluded that asking Jennings if she had informed Porter of this before she had departed would have been a waste of time.
 In the short time he’d known the fetching blond with lively blue eyes, he’d come to the conclusion she was a fast learner, perhaps a little too fast for his liking.
 So rather than giving her the opportunity to play cutesy with him, he simply asked her when and where they needed to be.
 “Ten minutes, in his office,” she informed him in a very businesslike, matter-of-fact manner.
 “Oh, and don’t forget to remind New York I’m the one who’ll be doing this exclusive, just in case they forgot Ms. Porter is no longer here.”

 Forgotten in the flurry of activity that accompanied Amy Porter’s sendoff and the need to prepare for their next interview with Allen Devin was a cautionary note Jan Fields had personally included in her early morning instructions to Cardosa.
-Used to having the freedom to cover unfolding events without undue interference or restraint, the importance of the words, ‘for as long as they were able to’ had not register.
+Used to having the freedom to cover unfolding events without undue interference or restraint, the importance of the words, ‘for as long as they were able to’ had not registered.

 ~